Overview of our Grants and Programs

 Learn more about the Racial Justice Fund or make a gift today.

-Imagine having your home, your health benefits or even your children taken away.
+Imagine having your house, your health benefits or even your children taken away.
 You feel helpless.
-You don’t know what to do or where to turn for help.
-Now imagine you are gay, lesbian, bisexual or transgender.
-Your situation just became more difficult and more risky.
-And if you don’t the income to get legal representation, you are left with virtually no place to turn.
+You do not know what to do or where to turn for help.
+Now imagine you are gay, lesbian, bisexual, or transgender.
+Your situation just became more difficult and riskier.
+If you do not have the income to get legal representation, you are left with no place to turn.

 ESO Endowment